beffyd/Milestone-Project/README.md

 Slideshow syntax error, removed "-webkit-" prefix from animation and keyframes CSS.

 Version Control:  Git & GitHub

+Deployment:

+Project was deployed on Gitpages and is viewable at: